 If you’re interested in something a little different, you can try TINYpulse.
 This platform categorizes itself as an employee engagement app, which asks your employees for feedback at periodic intervals.
 You can use these self-reported metrics to see what your team is doing, how they’re handling their respective workloads, and gauge their level of morale all at once.

 If you’re looking for a simpler, albeit less objective platform, you could also institute your own self-reporting system.
 For example, you might encourage your employees to send you a list of their daily accomplishments at the end of each workday, or use morning meetings to get a feel for how everyone is working, and how your workloads are balanced.

 With a tool or selection of tools in place, you should start by getting a baseline measurement—otherwise, you won’t have a control that you can use to gauge the effectiveness of your employee productivity improvement strategies.
 Then, take consistent measurements over time so you can see how your employees improve.
 Also, keep in mind that the tools I’ve listed here are just the tip of the iceberg—there are dozens of other time trackers and project management platforms to choose from.

 Measuring Employee Productivity: Bonus Tips

-I want to leave you with a handful of tips you can use to measure your team’s productivity more effectively:
+I want to leave you with a handful of tips you can use to track employee performance more effectively: